How To Start A Campfire

 There are so many cool camping fire starters available … you can use one of those or just a regular lighter or matches to light the tinder.

-The tinder and kindling should catch fire but you may need to continue adding dry leaves and small twigs to get it going well enough before you begin adding pieces of firewood.
+The tinder and kindling should catch fire but you may need to continue adding smaller pieces of kindling, dry leaves, small twigs, bark and a larger piece of kindling (or more) to get it going well enough before you begin adding pieces of firewood.

 When you are first starting a fire, you’ll need to build up to large pieces of wood.